jeff-flower/Majrix/README.md

 - [Sublime Text](https://spin.atomicobject.com/2016/04/08/sublime-text-clojure/)
   + Note: you'll probably need to set up some things on your own such as Leiningen

+### Database Setup
+Since it's early, we're using a free Graphene Neo4j database instance.
+Head over to [Graphene]() and sign up.
+Once you've registered, from the main screen after logging in, go to the 'Connection' tab.
+Make note of the 'REST URL', the 'REST Username' and the 'REST Password', you'll need them later.

+### Properties.edn file
+You'll need a place to store user specific configuration values.
+From the root of the project

+    touch resources/properties.edn

+Open the new file and add the following, replacing the values where indicated

+    {:database
+      {:base-url "your-rest-server-url"
+       :username "your-username"
+       :password "your-password"}}

 ### Documentation
 We've chosen to use [Marginalia](https://github.com/gdeer81/marginalia) to document our code.
 Documentation is located in the 'docs' folder.
 For instructions on how to format comments so the documentation is generated correctly, see [here](gdeer81.github.io/marginalia/).